ChainAgnostic/CAIPs/CAIPs/caip-x.md

 <!--A short (~200 word) description of the technical issue being addressed.-->
 This proposal provides standardized data to uniformize the assertions made by communities useful to assess the trustworthiness in software components, as well as to uniformize the resulting trust score.
 Software components can be any executable code, in particular those from decentralized ecosystems such as self-custodial wallets (such as MetaMask) and their extensions (such as Snaps), decentralized network clients (such as Geth), smart contracts, decentralized applications, etc.
-This data gives shape to accounts owner-specific trust graphs primarily comprised of:
+This data gives shape to accounts owner-specific trust graphs comprised of:

-- **Assertions of trust / distrust in account owners** to enable anyone to claim their trusted peers and thus shape their trust graph;
+- **Assertions of trustworthiness (trust / distrust) in account owners** to enable anyone to claim their trusted peers and thus shape their trust graph;
-- **Assertions of security in software components** to enable anyone to publish security insights regarding software components;
+- **Assertions of security in software components** to enable anyone to publish security insights regarding any software components;
 - **Endorsements / disputes of assertions of security in software components** to enable anyone to provide feedbacks regarding published security insights.

 This data translating explicit trust signals can be enriched with more implicit on-chain and off-chain trust signals such as `Proof of Humanity`, `Proof of Membership`, `Proof of Contributions`, `Proof of Attendences`, `Social Graphs`, etc.